Ivy’s Stage 4 EGFR+ Adenocarcinoma Non-Small Cell Lung Cancer Story

 Describe the osimertinib, second targeted therapy drug

-That tumor ended up shrinking 50-percent from the size it originally was.
-While it hadn’t shrunk that much with the afatinib, it stayed stable, on this second drug, it had really decreased in size until it was about one-and-a-half centimeters.
+That tumor ended up shrinking 50% from the size it originally was.
+While it hadn’t shrunk that much with the afatinib — it stayed stable — on this second drug, it had really decreased in size until it was about 1.5 centimeters.

-It happened pretty fast, within the first three months.
-Then the tumor remained stable for an incredibly long period of time, I’m still on the osimertinib, until I had surgery.
+It happened pretty fast, within the first 3 months.
+Then the tumor remained stable for an incredibly long period of time until I had surgery.

 You’re still on the osimertinib

-I’ve been on osimertinib now for a little over four years.
+I’ve been on osimertinib now for a little over 4 years.
 My changes in treatment sort of went along with my oncologist changing hospitals.

 At the very end of 2019, my oncologist went back to Northwestern from University of Chicago.
-They were all promotions for her and it was all in the Chicago area, so it wasn’t difficult for me.
+They were all promotions for her.
+It was all in the Chicago area, so it wasn’t difficult for me.

 But those switches did make things a little confusing in terms of my scans.
-So when she changed locations, there was a question about whether there was progression in my lungs, or not.
+When she changed locations, there was a question about whether there was progression in my lungs or not.

-Still, nobody knows the answer to that.
-But a lot of time had passed at that point.
-I was six years out from my initial diagnosis.
+Still, nobody knows the answer to that, but a lot of time had passed at that point.
+I was 6 years out from my initial diagnosis.